syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## Card item

-You can show a list of interactive cards with each card containing an image, a list of buttons, and text (title, subtitle, and description) to tie in with the cards of popular bot frameworks.
-Use the `Card.Image`, `Card.Title`, `Card.Subtitle`, and `Card.Description` properties to display the image, title, subtitle, and description in a card respectively.
+In AI Assist View, to display a list of interactive cards, each card can contain an image, a list of buttons, and text (title, subtitle, and description) that align with the design used in popular bot frameworks.
+The `Card.Image`, `Card.Title`, `Card.Subtitle`, and `Card.Description` properties are used to define and display the image, title, subtitle, and description within each card.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="57" %}